Talmud: In Jewish scholarship

-Halakhic and Aggadic extractions
+Rabbi Adin Steinsaltz writes that "If the Bible is the cornerstone of Judaism, then the Talmud is the central pillar ...
+No other work has had a comparable influence on the theory and practice of Jewish life, shaping influence on the theory and practice of Jewish life" and states:

+The following subsections outline some of the major areas of Talmudic study.

+Legal interpretation

-One area of Talmudic scholarship developed out of the need to ascertain the Halakha.
-Early commentators such as rabbi Isaac Alfasi (North Africa, 1013–1103) attempted to extract and determine the binding legal opinions from the vast corpus of the Talmud.
+One area of Talmudic scholarship developed out of the need to ascertain the Halakha (Jewish rabbinical law).
+Early commentators such as Isaac Alfasi (North Africa, 1013–1103) attempted to extract and determine the binding legal opinions from the vast corpus of the Talmud.
 Alfasi's work was highly influential, attracted several commentaries in its own right and later served as a basis for the creation of halakhic codes.
 Another influential medieval Halakhic work following the order of the Babylonian Talmud, and to some extent modelled on Alfasi, was "the Mordechai", a compilation by Mordechai ben Hillel (c.
 1250–1298).
-A third such work was that of rabbi Asher ben Yechiel (d.
+A third such work was that of Asher ben Yechiel (d.
 1327).
 All these works and their commentaries are printed in the Vilna and many subsequent editions of the Talmud.

 A 15th-century Spanish rabbi, Jacob ibn Habib (d.
-1516), composed the Ein Yaakov.
-Ein Yaakov (or En Ya'aqob) extracts nearly all the Aggadic material from the Talmud.
+1516), compiled the Ein Yaakov, which extracts nearly all the Aggadic material from the Talmud.
 It was intended to familiarize the public with the ethical parts of the Talmud and to dispute many of the accusations surrounding its contents.